laravel/docs/validation.md

 php artisan make:rule Uppercase
 ```

 Once the rule has been created, we are ready to define its behavior.
-A rule object contains a single method: `__invoke`.
+A rule object contains a single method: `validate`.
 This method receives the attribute name, its value, and a callback that should be invoked on failure with the validation error message:

     <?php

     namespace App\Rules;

     use Closure;
-    use Illuminate\Contracts\Validation\InvokableRule;
+    use Illuminate\Contracts\Validation\ValidationRule;

-    class Uppercase implements InvokableRule
+    class Uppercase implements ValidationRule
     {
         /**
          * Run the validation rule.
          */
-        public function __invoke(string $attribute, mixed $value, Closure $fail): void
+        public function validate(string $attribute, mixed $value, Closure $fail): void
         {
             if (strtoupper($value) !== $value) {
                 $fail('The :attribute must be uppercase.');